goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 Given the SVF file literally contains the bitstream written in clear hexademical, in the file, our first step is to generate our design's bitstream.

-Vivado proper isn't the software that generates the SVF file, rather this task is done by the hardware manager: it handles all of the configuration.
+Vivado proper isn't the software that generates the SVF file, this task is done by the hardware manager which handles all of the configuration.

 We can launch a new instance `open_hw_manager` and connect to it `connect_hw_server`.
 Since JTAG is a daisy chained bus, and given the SVF file is just a standardised way of specifying